DumbMachine/nq/README.md

 nq: pid=24914 2022/08/21 15:43:53.363570 INFO: Exiting
 ```

+## Reconnection

-Server can configured to not shutdown and instead try to reconnect to nats.
+Server can configured to not shutdown and instead try to reconnect to nats, when disconnected.

 ```go
 srv := nq.NewServer(nq.NatsClientOpt{